 - Many Kirby games enhance this ability in various ways with what is known as a "Super Inhale".
 In the GBA/DS games, this means inhaling for a short amount of time to widen Kirby's mouth, allowing him to move or swallow large objects.
 In the Wii game, Kirbys Returnto Dreamland, shaking the controller while inhaling causes Kirby to inhale a lot stronger, and he can inhale giant objects and multiple enemies/objects at once.

-- Gets taken Up to Eleven in Kirby Triple Deluxe, where the new Hypernova/Big Bang ability grants Kirby a rainbow color scheme, along with drastically boosted inhaling ability that lets him suck up enemies and objects that are several times larger then him and makes the aforementioned Super Inhale look weak by comparison.
+- Gets taken Up to Eleven in Kirby: Triple Deluxe, where the new Hypernova ability grants Kirby a rainbow color scheme, along with drastically boosted inhaling ability that lets him suck up enemies and objects that are several times larger than him.
+It makes the aforementioned Super Inhale look weak by comparison.

 - The Legend of Zelda:

 - An enemy by the trope name exists in Link's Awakening, in the second dungeon.
 Link must cross the room while avoiding being pulled into a bottomless pit surrounding the enemy.